dinhtungdu/dinhtungdu.github.io/_posts/2019-1-1-minimal-webserver-setup-macos-mojave.md

 layout: post
 title: Minimal webserver setup for macOS Mojave
 ---
-Minimal web server setup for macOS Mojave

 I reinstalled my Mac on the first day of 2019.
 After years of development, my Mac was slow as hell because I installed too many tools and packages.
-I'm trying to avoid it with this reinstall, first is the web server.
+I'm trying to avoid it this time, the first is the web server.

 There are many great choices available on the internet, including Valet, MAMP, XAMPP...
-I used Valet and like it in general.
 But I notice macOS Mojave comes with Apache and PHP 7.1 built in.
 Woohoo!
 A little config and installing MySQL are what I need to do to install my web server.

 ## Configure Apache
 Edit Apache config file as root